“Schrifle” info updated- 8/ 16/ 2017.

 After talking to over 300 Savage 220 owners since November 1st 2016; it has become obvious that NOT all of the Savage barrels are truly SAAMI quality barrels.
 Some barrels are producing average slug gun groups, including the 4-8 inch flyers, with any make of sabot ammo.
 For this reason, if there is enough interest; TarHunt is considering offering a (button rifled) SAAMI spec factory replacement barrels for the Savage 220 bolt action slug gun.

-Calculated trajectory: Current indications show that this 270gr Raptor HP @ 2100fps may be the heaviest weight slug useable in the 2100fps range.
-The 270gr shoots flatter, has both more recoil & energy than the 260gr..
+Calculated trajectory: Current indications show the 265/270gr Raptor HP @ 1975fps may be the heaviest weight slug useable in the 1900+fps range.
+The 265/270gr shoots flatter, has both more recoil & energy than the 260gr..

 Calculated trajectory: 260gr Raptor HP @2025fps is a lighter recoil slug..

 “All 20ga “Schrifle™” rounds will come packed in a 10 rounds reusable snap lock clear plastic box.
-Priced at $45.00 for 10 rounds of the same lot number, finally in the same box”
+Priced at $45.00, plus UPS ground shipping, for 10 rounds of the same lot number, finally in the same box”

 NOW thru SEPT.
 8– TARHUNT WILL RELEASE A 6-ROUND SAMPLE BOX OF THE 20GA SCHRIFLE ROUND, IN A WHITE GENERICA BOX.
 THE PRICE IS $28.50 FOR THE SAMPLE 6-ROUND BOX +ups.